ut-proj/presentations/codebeam-america-2021/content/_index.md

 * 9 or 10 yo - Formal piano lessons, casual guitar
 * 14 yo - First synthesizer (analog Korg PolySix)
 * 16 yo - Performed in a chamber music group
-* 22 yo - Assembled a home recording studio
-* 25 yo - Stopped playing music, replaced with physics / maths studies ... then career
+* 25 yo - Stopped music; replaced with physics/maths ... then career
 * 48 yo - Started playing again

 [//]: Speaker-Notes:
 {{% note %}}
-... and some snippets from my brushes with music, most of which is in the relatively distant past.

-In point of fact, the last musical performance I gave was as the pianist in a chamber music quartet when I was 17.
+... and some more, relating to music.

 {{% /note %}}

 ---